AreaFiftyLAN/lancie-api/README.md

 ### Tools
 -   [PostgresQL](https://www.postgresql.org/)
 -   [mailcatcher](https://mailcatcher.me/), mailcatcher creates a mailserver locally on your pc.
 All mail sent from the API is cought here, you end up with a mailbox with every outgoing mailaddress.
-If you have an error installing mailcatcher, you probably do not have Ruby installed.
-You can find Ruby [here](https://www.ruby-lang.org/en/)
+Unix-like systems: `gem install mailcatcher`.
+Windows users can try mailcatcher as well, but [Papercut](https://github.com/changemakerstudios/papercut) has an easier installation.

 ### Run
 1. Import the project into IntelliJ IDEA, we really recommend using [IntelliJ IDEA Ultimate Edition](https://www.jetbrains.com/idea/), since it includes all the support for Spring.
 You could use another IDE, but we do not recommend this
+2. Make sure you have installed the `Lombok Plugin`
 2. Enable annotation processing, this can be enabled in `Settings > Build, Execution, Deployment > Compiler > Annotation Processors`.
 Here you have to check the checkmark that says `Enable Annotation Processors`
-3. Copy `resources/config/application.properties.sample` to `config/application.properties`, fill in the blank fields, required fields are `spring.datasource.url`, `spring.datasource.username`, `spring.datasource.password`.
-Please also fill in the `a5l.molliekey` and `a5l.googleMapsAPIkey`, ask your nearest responsible developer for this key.
-You could also change the url parts of the `AREA FIFTYLAN SETTINGS` to `$(local_frontend_serve_port)/$(tail)`, this is probably something like `https://localhost:5100/${tail}`.
-The `#` at the start of the `spring.jpa.nibernate.ddl-auto` also has to be removed.
+3. Copy `config/application.properties.sample` to `config/application.properties`.
+The sample properties assume a working PostgreSQL installation running in the background.

+  You should change:
+  - `spring.datasource.[…]` (`url`, `username`, `password`) to your database url and credentials
+  - `flyway.enabled` to `false`
+  - `a5l.molliekey` and `a5l.googleMapsAPIkey` to their respective keys if you have those
+  - all occurrences of `areafiftylan.nl` to `localhost:5100`

+  You should comment out:
+  - `spring.jpa.properties.hibernate.hbm2ddl.auto`
+  - `logging.config`

+  You should comment in:
+  - `spring.jpa.hibernate.ddl-auto`

 4. Go to the Run/Debug Configuration window `Run -> Edit Configurations`, and add a new Spring Boot configuration.
 It needs only two settings to run.
 The `Main class` should be set to `ch.wisv.areafiftylan.Application` and the `Use classpath of module` should be set to your project module.
 Finally, enable the dev profile by entering `dev` in the `Active Profiles` box.

 ### Run from terminal